msfroh/OpenSearch/README.md

 # Checkout the correct branch
 % git checkout clusterless_datanode

-# Run with the cluster-etcd plugin loaded and launch three nodes
+# Run with the cluster-etcd plugin loaded and launch three nodes.
+We also need to set the clusterless mode feature flag.
-% ./gradlew run -PinstalledPlugins="['cluster-etcd']" -PnumNodes=23
+% ./gradlew run -PinstalledPlugins="['cluster-etcd']" -PnumNodes=3 -Dtests.opensearch.opensearch.experimental.feature.clusterless.enabled=true

 # In another tab, check the local cluster state for each node